r-dbi/RPostgres/README.md

   to retrive a 1000 x 25 result set from a local database, so this is decent speed up for smaller queries.)

+* A simplified build process that relies on system libpq.

 ## Installation

 RPostgres isn't available from CRAN yet, but you can get it from github with: